 Create a Pebble MosaicMix mortar in batches Mortar, rather than concrete, must be used in mosaics.
 There’s sand in the mixture but no gravel, so it’s smoother than concrete and adheres well to the stones.
 To install a mosaic I work with small batches of mortar one bag at a time, covering a 3- or 4-square-foot area.
+Being organized is important because I have to work quickly.
 To prepare the mortar, I use a wheelbarrow and a hose with a spray nozzle.
 When a batch of mortar is the consistency of stiff pudding, I pour it on the layer of compacted gravel.
 I pay a lot of attention to how the stones fit together.
 After I've embedded rocks into an area of wet mortar that's begun to set, I place a piece of 1/2-inch-thick contractor's-grade plywood over my work and step on it to press the pebbles to a level even with the top of the form (slideshow photo #8).
 The slower the mortar cures, the stronger it will be.